urgdog/urg.systems/projects/homelab-intro.md

 Breaking things is a great way to learn.

 Scratch that.
 Actually, fixing them is the part where you learn.
 Breaking them is easy.
+Just maintain the rate of fix to be higher than rate of break.
+That's the ideal state.

 I have a little homelab that I use with real constraints that mirrors how systems fail and survive in the real world.
 I use it to test automation workflows, monitoring logic, and "Can this device can run at 80 VAC?"
 (Yes!
 For almost a minute!)

-The setup, roughly:
+"Prod" setup, roughly:

 - WireGuard site-to-site tunnels across multiple physical locations
 - Dyn DNS, LTE backup links.
 - UDM Pro for segmenting "prod" from chaos.
 If you have a WFH partner, you've got real prod.
 Careful.
-- ~80 Cat 6e pathed through the house.
+- ~80+ Cat 6e pathed through the house.
 Why not?

 The lab side: